When Mean Gene Okerlund passed away, it was a loss not only to the fans of professional wrestling but to those who knew him well.

 Cream of the Crop – Mean Gene Okerlund makes history with Randy Savage in one of the greatest wrestling promos of all time:

 I dare say, if you were to have another interviewer next to Randy Savage, Hulk Hogan, Roddy Piper, and so many other iconic talkers of the past, I don’t think they would have gotten over as much as they did.
-The relationship with interviewer and wrestler is much like a dance — just as important as the one that takes place in the ring.
+The relationship between interviewer and wrestler is much like a dance — just as important as the dancing taking place in the ring.
 Okerlund was the perfect dance partner.
-His body language, eye contact, the way he followed the lead of who he was interviewing, and how he reacted so naturally in an engaging, entertaining way made him such a key ingredient in so many interviews fans look back on nostalgically today.
+His body language, eye contact, how he followed the lead of who he was interviewing, and how he reacted so naturally in an engaging, entertaining way made him such a key ingredient in so many interviews fans look back on nostalgically today.
 He would also break the fourth wall by looking directly into the camera, making it feel as though he was in the living room with viewers across the world.